Carleton University: Carleton University Art Gallery

 CUAG also oversees the university's art collection, which focuses on twentieth-century Canadian art after 1950, European prints and drawings from the 16th to 19th centuries, as well as Inuit and First Nations art.

 Carleton Dominion-Chalmers Centre

 In 2018, Carleton purchased Dominion-Chalmers United Church, securing a future rehearsal and performance space for its Faculty of Arts and Social Sciences.
-Renamed, the Carleton Dominion-Chalmers Centre (CDCC), it is now Carleton's Carleton's arts, performance and learning centre.
+Renamed, the Carleton Dominion-Chalmers Centre (CDCC), it is now Carleton's arts, performance and learning centre.
 The CDCC is the Carleton's first downtown Ottawa building and is managed by the Faculty of Arts and Social Sciences.
 The centre is about 37,000 square feet with a seating capacity of approximately 1,000.
 It continues to host religious services for the church's congregation as well as serve a variety of user groups from the community at large in addition to providing programing and experiential learning opportunities in arts and performance.